droidstealth/droid-stealth/README.md

 Near-future goals
 -----------------
 Create a user-friendly data management experience.
 That is, provide an intuitive, smooth flow around locking and hiding data from other applications on the phone, or other users of the phone.
 In addition to this:
 * A 'safety net' for the user, by providing notifications; for example when files have been left unlocked.
 * Direct phone-to-phone sharing of the application itself.
-* Allowing users to 'morph' the application by renaming it and choosing a custom icon.
+* Allowing users to 'morph' the application by renaming it and choosing a custom icon when sharing it with others.

 Far-future goals
 ----------------